Bitbucket Secret Scanning (Step-by-Step)

 - Reviewed

-Sometimes, an access token string does not present a security concern, so it does not need to be removed from the codebase.
-Soteri will flag it in every scan, which presents a false positive during a review.
+Sometimes, the secret detected is a false positive and does not present a security concern.
+Soteri will flag it in every scan which presents a false positive during a review.
 You can mark any value in your code as reviewed so that Soteri no longer flags it as a security risk.
+False positives will therefore no longer count as detected secrets.

-Click the number in the Vulnerabilities Found column for the branch that you’d like to review, and a new tab opens that displays a list of secrets and their values.
+Click the number in the Vulnerabilities Found column for the branch you'd like to review, and a new tab opens that displays a list of each secret detected and its value.
 Browse the list of secrets found, but you can mark any one of them as a false positive by clicking the Mark Reviewed button.

 6. After Retroactive Scan, Go Preventative

-Retroactively scanning repositories is a great way to catch up to any security concerns in developer codebases, but any issues found during a scan mean that corporate secrets were already exposed to the public.
-As part of a “shift left” security initiative, DevOps teams should take a more proactive approach to security their projects.
+Retroactively scanning repositories is a great way to catch up to any security issues in your existing systems and git history, but any issues found during secret scanning mean that secrets were already exposed.
+As part of a "shift left" security initiative, DevOps teams should take a more proactive approach to secure their projects.

-Every once in a while, retroactive scans can be done during audits and security reviews, but Soteri can also be used to reject code during the commit process to stop secrets from being exposed.
-Hooks are used to stop any commit from being pushed to Bitbucket.
+Every once in a while, retroactive scans can be done during an audit and security review, but Soteri can also be used to reject code during the commit process to stop secrets from ever entering the system.
+Hooks can be used to prevent a commit containing sensitive information from being pushed to Bitbucket.
 Alerts in hook configurations can be used to:

 - Only warn the developer pushing to the Bitbucket server but still allow the commit to happen.

 Hooks can be configured in the Bitbucket security settings from the main Soteri scan dashboard.
-Soteri allows you to set up hooks for all repositories or enable them on a per-project basis.
+Soteri allows you to set up hooks for all repositories or enable them on a per-project basis, allowing custom repository settings.

 Run Your Scans Free for 30 Days

-If you don’t have a scanning solution to find vulnerabilities in your software, your organization is at risk of a data breach.
-Storing secrets in code is one such security concern that starts at the software development lifecycle.
-With Soteri's Security for Bitbucket, you can proactively scan your code, block developers from pushing secrets to their Bitbucket repositories, and protect sensitive data from being exposed to the public.
+If you don't have a secret scanning solution to find vulnerabilities in your software, your organization is at risk of a data leak and breach.
+Storing secrets in code is a security concern that starts at the software development lifecycle.
+With Soteri's Security for Bitbucket, you can proactively scan your code, block developers from pushing secrets to their Bitbucket repositories, and protect sensitive data from being exposed.

 To get started, check out the Soteri scanner in the Atlassian Marketplace and try it for free.
-Let us keep your source code and software development lifecycle safe from potential security risks.
+Let us protect your source code and software development lifecycle from potential security risks.